-You should summarize the findings of previous researchers and remark on any gaps or problems in their study in this section.
-There may be a lot of research to discuss, so utilize paraphrasing to keep your writing concise.
+Here, you should summarize the findings reached by previous researchers and comment on any gaps or limitations identified in their studies.
+There may be an abundance of research to discuss; hence, ensure that you paraphrase and summarize to keep your writing concise.

-The aim is to determine findings and theories that will inform your own research, as well as gaps and limitations in previous research that your dissertation may address.
+The literature review aims to identify the findings and theories that will inform your own research, in addition to commenting on the gaps and limitations in previous research that your dissertation may address.

-In this part, you should be quite specific – you need to convince your supervisor that you’ve thought through your approach to the research and are capable of carrying it out.
-Depending on your topic of study, this part will take on a different look and length.
+This approach requires a significant amount of specificity – you need to convince your supervisor that you’ve thought through your approach to the research and are capable of carrying it out.
+Based on the topic of your study, this section will appear different in terms of structure and length.

-You may be working on empirical research, collecting data and uncovering new information, or theoretical research, trying to build a new conceptual model or add nuance to an existing one.
+For instance, you may be working on empirical research, where you need to collect data and uncover new information; or you may be undertaking theoretical research, where you try to build a new conceptual model or add further nuances to an existing one.

-Both approaches are often used in dissertation research, however the content of your methodology section will differ depending on how important each approach is to your dissertation.
+While both approaches have been employed in dissertation research, the content of your methodology section differs based on the relevance of each approach to your dissertation.